elastic/search-ui/packages/search-ui-elasticsearch-connector/README.md

 ### Use an Elasticsearch api-key

-You can restrict access to indicies via an api-key.
+You can restrict access to indices via an api-key.
 See [kibana API keys guide](https://www.elastic.co/guide/en/kibana/master/api-keys.html)